Shivam7-1/Demonstration/README.md

 Description on Polymorphism
 ****polymorphism
-It is dived into two parts 1.
+It is divided into two parts 1.
 Compile time Polymorphism  2.Runtime Polymorphism

-1. complile time Polymorphism: It is also known as static polymorphism.
+1. compile time Polymorphism: It is also known as static polymorphism.
 This type of polymorphism is achieved by function overloading. overloading is  When there are multiple functions with same name but different parameters then these functions are said to be overloaded.
 Functions can be overloaded by change in number of arguments